Fixed stars: Aristarchus of Samos

 Aristarchus (3rd cent.
-BCE), proposed an early heliocentric universe, which would later inspire the work of Copernicus.
+BC), proposed an early heliocentric universe, which would later inspire the work of Copernicus.
 In his model, the Sun, entirely stationary, laid at the center, and all planets revolved around it.
 Beyond the planets was the sphere of fixed stars, also motionless.
 This system presented two more unique ideas in addition to being heliocentric: the Earth rotated daily to create day, night, and the perceived motions of the other heavenly bodies, and the sphere of fixed stars at its boundary were immensely distant from its center.
 This massive distance had to be assumed due to the fact that stars were observed to have no parallax, which can only be explained by geocentricity or immense distances which create a parallax too small to be measured.

 Claudius Ptolemy

-Ptolemy, 100-175 AD, summarized ideas about the cosmos through his mathematical models and his book Mathematical Syntaxis, much more commonly known as the Almagest.
+Ptolemy, 100–175 AD, summarized ideas about the cosmos through his mathematical models and his book Mathematical Syntaxis, much more commonly known as the Almagest.
 It was written around 150 AD, and Ptolemy declared that the stars' placement in relation to each other and distances apart remained unchanged by the rotation of the heavens.
 He utilized a method using eclipses to find the star distances and calculated the distance of the Moon based on parallax observations.
 Shortly after, he wrote a follow-up called Planetary Hypotheses.

 Ptolemy used and wrote about the geocentric system, drawing greatly on traditional Aristotelian physics, but using more complicated devices, known as deferent and epicycles he borrowed from previous works by geometer Apollonius of Perga and astronomer Hipparchus of Nicaea.
 He declared that the stars are fixed within their celestial spheres, but the spheres themselves are not fixed.
 The rotations of these spheres thus explain the subtle movements of the constellations throughout the year.

 Martianus Capella

 Martianus Capella (fl. c.
 410–420) describes a modified geocentric model, in which the Earth is at rest in the center of the universe and circled by the Moon, the Sun, three planets and the stars, while Mercury and Venus circle the Sun, all surrounded by the sphere of fixed stars.

-His model was not widely accepted, despite of his authority; he was one of the earliest developers of the system of the seven liberal arts, the trivium (grammar, logic, and rhetoric) and the quadrivium (arithmetic, geometry, music, astronomy), that structured early medieval education.
-Nonetheless, his single encyclopedic work, De nuptiis Philologiae et Mercurii ("On the Marriage of Philology and Mercury"), also called De septem disciplinis ("On the seven disciplines") was read, taught, and commented upon throughout the early Middle Ages and shaped European education during the early medieval period and the Carolingian renaissance.
+His model was not widely accepted, despite his authority; he was one of the earliest developers of the system of the seven liberal arts, the trivium (grammar, logic, and rhetoric) and the quadrivium (arithmetic, geometry, music, astronomy), that structured early medieval education.
+Nonetheless, his single encyclopedic work, De nuptiis Philologiae et Mercurii ("On the Marriage of Philology and Mercury"), also called De septem disciplinis ("On the seven disciplines") was read, taught, and commented upon throughout the early Middle Ages and shaped European education during the early medieval period and the Carolingian Renaissance.